johnj212/snake/README.md

-# Python Snake Game - Multiplayer Edition
+# Python Snake Game - Play Against the Computer

-An enhanced Snake game implementation using Python and Pygame, featuring AI-controlled opponents and smooth gameplay.
+An enhanced Snake game implementation using Python and Pygame.
+Challenge yourself in single-player mode or test your skills against intelligent AI opponents in multiplayer mode!

 ## 🎮 Game Features